CollectionBuilder/cb-docs/docs/walkthroughs/updating-metadata.md

 - Click the blue **"Commit"** button below the message box to commit the change.

+{% include feature/image.html img="commit-push-vs-code.gif" alt="Visual Studio Code user adds a changed file to the staged changes list, makes a commit, and then hits the blue sync changes button" border=true width="80%" %}

 - To Push your local changes up to GitHub, click the blue **"Sync Changes"** button.
 This will sync your local changes with the GitHub repository.

+{:.alert .alert-green}
+**Metadata Tips:** Need help with editing your metadata?
+Check out our guide to [formatting your metadata](https://collectionbuilder.github.io/cb-docs/docs/metadata/formatting/), as well as our documentation on [Metadata for CB-CSV](https://collectionbuilder.github.io/cb-docs/docs/metadata/csv_metadata/) and [Metadata for CB-GH and CB-SHEETS](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/).